 Out of this, a black currency exchange market emerged known as the “dolar [sic] blue” or Blue Dollar Market.
-For tourists, their foreign currency was suddenly going much further when exchanged on the “blue dollar market” than when exchanged at a bank or formal currency exchange kiosk and in return, Argentinian pockets were being filled with stable currencies such as the US dollar and Euro.
+For tourists, their foreign currency suddenly went much further when exchanged on the “blue dollar market” than at a bank or formal currency exchange kiosk.
+In return, Argentinian pockets were filled with stable currencies such as the US dollar and Euro.

 The arbolito reached behind one of the jewelry cases and picked up a plastic grocery bag filled with rolls and rolls and rolls of Argentinian pesos.
 I think my eyeballs temporarily fell out of my head when he started pulling cash out of the grocery bag.
-He calculated the amount, they exchanged currencies and the four of us left the fake shop and walked out to the street and went our separate ways.
+He calculated the amount, they exchanged currencies, and the four of us left the fake shop, walked out to the street, and went our separate ways.
 It was a surreal experience.

 The next step was to test the currency to see if it was real or counterfeit.
-We went to lunch and paid with the currency and it worked!
-We immediately regretted not exchanging more money with our arbolito and became determined to find him again except we could not find him and we did not want to take another chance with another arbolito (looking back, we should have taken that chance) so on we went and quickly ran out of cash again and had to revert back to withdrawing money from ATMs.
+We went to lunch and paid with the currency.
+It worked!
+We immediately regretted not exchanging more money with our arbolito and became determined to find him again, except we could not find him.
+We didn’t want to take another chance with another arbolito (looking back, we should have taken that chance), so we ran out of cash again and had to revert back to withdrawing money from ATMs.

 So there you have it.
-The blue dollar market still exists and though you likely will not be able to exchange foreign currencies for more pesos than the “official” rate, you will be able to escape the grips of ATMs fees and maximum withdrawal restrictions.
+The blue dollar market still exists.
+Though you likely will not be able to exchange foreign currencies for more pesos than the “official” rate, you will be able to escape the grips of ATM fees and maximum withdrawal restrictions.